Unsure of what you should eat before or after a heavy workout? We reached out to a registered dietitian for her advice…

 Grab a bite

-When you are incorporating exercise as part of your weight loss or weight maintenance regime, timing of your meals and snacks is essential.
+When you are incorporating exercise as part of your weight loss or weight maintenance regime, the timing of your meals and snacks is essential.
 As a general rule of thumb, grab a bite at least one hour to three hours prior to your session.
-If you eat right before your routine, you may not perform as well as you hope because your body is focusing on using energy to digest the food that you just ate.
-Eating too close before to your workout may also give you stomach upset.
+If you eat right before your routine, you may not perform as well as you hope because your body is focusing on using energy to digest the food that you just ate (and it can leave your stomach a tad confused).

-Depending on the time of the day that you go to the gym or engage in physical activity, you may also need to play around with the timing of meals.
-For example, if you are an early riser, you may not be in the mood for a full breakfast before your exercise routine, so you may want to grab a small morning snack, such as a smoothie with fruits and chia seeds, or a small bowl of oatmeal with fruit prior, and a full breakfast after your workout.
-If you typically exercise later in the day, have a snack an hour prior to your workout.
+Depending on the time of the day that you workout, you may also need to play around with the timing of meals.
+For example, if you are an early riser, you may not be in the mood for a full breakfast before your exercise routine, so you may want to grab a small morning snack, such as a smoothie with fruits and chia seeds, or a small bowl of oatmeal with fruit (avoiding too much sugar) beforehand and a full breakfast after your workout.
+If you typically exercise later in the day, make sure to have a snack an hour prior to your workout.

 Go for the carbs

-Contrary to the popular belief, carbs are actually good for you, especially when you engage in exercise.
+Contrary to popular belief, carbs can actually be good for you, especially when you’re engaging in regular exercise.
 Carbohydrates are broken down into its building blocks, glucose, which are taken up by the muscle cells.
 The muscle cells then use glucose as a source of energy to fuel your workout.
 The more strenuous your workout is, the more energy (i.e. carbs) you will need.
 Going for carbs that are easily digested before your workout may help boost your performance.

 Here are some examples of carb-loaded foods that you can enjoy before your workout: